Idol (Yoasobi song): Background and release

-Composition
+Composition and production

-"Idol" is three minutes and thirty-three seconds long, and combines aspects from Japanese idol-styled pop, hip-hop, rock, and video game music, with a church choir-like gothic rendition.
+"Idol" is three minutes and thirty-three seconds long, and combines aspects from pop, hip-hop, rock, and video game music, with a gospel choir-like rendition, rapping, and Japanese idol song-styled interjection, completely departing from Yoasobi's previous style.
+Fzine described its genre, "a disorienting miasma of bubblegum pop, trap, and gothic orchestrals".
 Starting with programmed percussion sound, it is driven by the "bright and poppy", "idol-like bubblegum", and "reign of the king" atmosphere-like sounds, and includes "complicated" structure and "dizzying" transitions, such as jazz-funk slap bass, "gritty" sub-bass, orchestral and electronic-sounded chorus, and "dark" trap metal-like melody.
-According to Ayase, the song's production was inspired by strong lows by American musician Ghostemane and bass guitar played during the live performance of Indonesia rapper Rich Brian at the 2022 Head in the Clouds Festival.
+As in previous songs, Ayase, a member of Yoasobi, solely wrote and produced the song.
+According to him, the production of "Idol" was inspired by strong lows by American musician Ghostemane and bass guitar played during the live performance of Indonesia rapper Rich Brian at the 2022 Head in the Clouds Festival.
 "Idol" features uncredited background cheering shouts by Akihabara-based B-boy group and YouTuber Real Akiba Boyz, and gospel-styled background vocals sung in English for praise idol.